minprog/prog-project/20 Reference/15 Daily Standup/10 Daily Standup.md

 ## Reporting back

-Every standup, you must provide a brief report on what has been discussed.
+After every standup, you must provide a brief report on what has been discussed.
 It is fine if one of you types the report.
 The report must always include a fresh group photo!

 ## Week 1

 In Week 1, use the following themes during your standup meetings:

-- Day 3: present your proposal (show your proposal on GitHub) and feedback each other on what's missing, why it is a good concept or what could be done to make it better
-- Day 4: show your technical design and explain what you will have to research to get your app working
+- Day 4: show your technical design and explain what you still have to research to get your app working - other team members share their ideas on your problems

 ## Week 2

 - Day 1: present your plans for the week, what is realistic?
 - Day 2: show your progress from Monday
-- Day 3: take an hour or so to create a style guide with your team!
+- Day 3: take an hour or so to create a basic style guide with your team!
 - Day 4: finish the style guide, making sure that every has had the opportunity to prodide input

 ## Week 3 ##